clarkeand/PokeHoops/readme.md

 ### Acknowledgements

-We want to express our gratitude to the NBA (and to the NBA_API) for providing the stats data and to Pokémon for the inspiration.
+We want to express our gratitude to the NBA (and to the NBA_API) for providing the stats data for the project and to Pokémon for the inspiration.